 Thank you, for your interest in a fourth-year pediatric elective experience at UT Southwestern Medical Center/Children’s Health Dallas.
 Below is an overview of the types of electives we currently offer and the processes to be followed by individual domestic and international medical students to aid you in the decision process.

-Elective enrollment status: Enrollment for all electives is open.
+Elective enrollment status: Enrollment for all electives will start April 3, 2023.

 Before applying please review our FAQ's to help answer some commonly asked questions.